Los Angeles Rams vs. Indianapolis Colts NFL Week 2 Odds, Plays and Insights for September 19, 2021

 - Last season Zach Pascal hauled in 44 passes (on 71 targets) for 629 yards (39.3 yards per game) and scored five touchdowns.

-- Find the latest odds and place your bets on Pascal to hit his player props at SISportsbook.

-- Michael Pittman Jr. also added 503 yards on 40 catches and one touchdown.
-He was targeted 61 times and put up 38.7 receiving yards per game last year.
+- Michael Pittman Jr.'s stat line last year showed 40 grabs for 503 yards and one touchdown.
+He put up 38.7 receiving yards per game and was targeted 61 times.